CGAL/cgal-web/_posts/2017-08-23-CGAL_in_the_Bay_Area.md

 <p>The CGAL Open Source Project organizes a half day workshop at Stanford University.
 It takes place in Seminar Room  <a href="https://biox.stanford.edu/about/building-services/room-scheduling/seminar-room-s362">S362</a>
 on Wednesday 18th of October 2017 from 9am-2pm.</p>
-The room is located in the seminar area on the 3rd floor of the South wing of the Clark Center, accessible by going through Peet's Coffee.</p>
+<p>The room is located in the seminar area on the 3rd floor of the South wing of the Clark Center, accessible by going through Peet's Coffee.</p>

 <p>As we have limited space, we would like to ask you to register on
 <a href="https://fr.surveymonkey.com/r/6D92CDQ">this page</a>.</p>